 Even with these pressures, with the help of an expert sex crime defense attorney, the innocent should not plead guilty.

 Instead, your defense lawyer must work hard to find a way to persuade the jury of the truth at trial.
 Sadly, innocence alone has proven to be a poor defense.
-Too many people later exonerated, were earlier convicted by a jury.
+After all, a jury convicted most people, later exonerated.

 The work begins when the person accused retains his or her defense attorney.